 For those wanting a quiet retreat from the bustle of Medellin, it’s a perfect getaway.
 The pueblo with less than 20,000 people offers both the tranquility of whiling-away the day in a hammock or reading a book.
 In addition, it offers nature lovers a haven of outdoor adventures.

 Walking Tours have become one of the best ways to explore a city like Medellín.
 Real City Walking tours of El Centro are very popular and highly recommended.
-They operate under the model that they are free.
+They operate under the model that they are free based on tips.

 You can make the decision to make payment after you have done the tour.
 With this model you tend to get a more enthusiastic delivery from the guide.